jmarquesOT/sentilo-docs-test/docs/api_docs/services/alarm/publish_alarm.rst

 .. note::

-	**Please note the following:**
-	-  If the alert is in offline state, the server rejects the publication.
+	If the alert is in offline state, the server rejects the publication.